DoSomething/mbc-user-import/README.md

 - Drupal user creation
 - Mobile Commons submission
-- MailChimp submission
 - submission to mb-user-api
 - Campaign signup (Drupal site)

-Each user submission is checked for existing user accounts in Drupal, MailChimp and Mobile Commons.
+Each user submission is checked for existing user accounts in Drupal, and Mobile Commons.
 Existing detected accounts are logged in mb-logging.

 ### Installation